itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 >
 >—Alice Walker, *In Search of our Mothers' Gardens*

-## 2. Why plaintext?
+## 2. Getting started in plaintext

+### 2.1.
+What is plaintext and why use it?

 As academics, we have a complicated relationship to writing.
 We are constantly doing it.
 Sometimes we write for six hours and produce a paragraph; sometimes we write for an hour and produce six.
-We write papers for class, notes for seminars, letters of recommendation, lengthy emails, short emails, emails that never get sent, feedback for our students, grants, proposals, exams, research materials, theses, and dissertations.
+We write papers for class, notes for seminars, letters of recommendation, lengthy emails, short emails, emails that never get sent, feedback for our students, grants, proposals, exams, exam answers, research materials, theses, dissertations... the list goes on.

 All of this falls more or less into the broad category of "scholarly writing," at least insofar as it's stuff that we have to do for our jobs as scholars.
 Especially the Big Things---grants, dissertations, and journal manuscripts, for example---require some kind of established workflow.

-## 3. Getting started in plaintext

-### 3.1.
+In this lab, you'll be introduced to one such workflow: **Plaintext writing**.

+"Plaintext" refers to text with no style, formatting, or